DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

     STOP
     DONE

-  SEQUENCE(25, "Adventure 2")                 // If we don't throw the turnout, let's do our station loop from the example above
+  SEQUENCE(25, "Adventure 2")                 // If we don't throw the turnout/point, let's do our station loop from the example above
     FOLLOW(21)

 ``DELAY( delay )``	Delay a number of milliseconds